-Strategies to Ease Nervous Children and Parents into the School Year
+How to Ease Nervous Children — and Yourself — into the School Year

 It’s that time of the year when children across the country have been going back to school, young adults returning to their college campuses, and teachers adjusting to being in the classroom.
 Going from unstructured summer days to the routine of school can be challenging and somewhat jarring for the entire family, and this sudden shift may have brought up some feelings of anxiety, uncertainty, and overall nervousness that can persist.